One of the most frequent questions I get asked through my page is why I take collagen peptides and what the benefit is.

 There are several things you can do to help slow the progression of collagen breakdown and visible aging.
 For example, since collagen is what helps keep our skin hydrated, elastic, flexible and resistant, you can focus on preventing loss of collagen present in your body.
 Two ways to do this include limiting as many damaging environmental factors (i.e. staying away from cigarette smoke, exercising regularly, consuming less alcohol) and of course, consuming proper nutrients in the diet.
 Vitamin C is required for collagen production, so boosting your diet with vitamin C-rich foods is key in collagen promotion.

-I’ve been using Vital Proteins Collagen Peptides for more than a year and I take them in place of protein powders.
-I’ve had issues with a very sensitive stomach in the past and have found that most protein powders make me bloated and upset.
+I’ve been using Vital Proteins Collagen Peptides for the past two years and I take it in place of protein powders.
+I’ve had issues with a very sensitive stomach in the past and have found that most protein powders make me bloated.
 Collagen on the other hand, doesn’t leave me with any symptoms, plus it’s free from any unnecessary fillers or additives.
 It’s so easy to add to virtually anything because it dissolves into cold and hot water, smoothies, oatmeal, coffee, and any baking ingredients.
 Collagen works best when blended with your liquid of choice, leaving it frothy with lighter consistency.